lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

     *   **FR8.3:** Published results for multiple-choice proposals are aggregated counts.
 Published results for free-form proposals are an LLM-generated summary of anonymized submissions; the full list of anonymized submissions is available via DM command.
     *   **FR8.4 (Admin Access to Voter Info):** For v0, admins can view who voted/submitted on a proposal *after* it has closed and results are published, for record-keeping and transparency.
 This access is logged.

+**5.9.
+(New) Bot Configuration for Proposal Channels**
+    *   **FR5.9.1 (Admin):** An admin (e.g., via DM command or a configuration file/environment variable) can define a list of 'authorized proposal channel IDs'.
+    *   **FR5.9.2:** If only one `TARGET_CHANNEL_ID` is set in `.env` and no other list, it operates in single-channel mode.
+    *   **FR5.9.3:** If multiple authorized channel IDs are configured:
+        *   DM-initiated proposals will trigger the channel selection flow (FR2.1.B).
+        *   In-channel `/propose` commands will only be processed if the command is issued in one of these authorized channels (FR2.1.C).
+    *   **FR5.9.4:** The bot must be a member of any authorized channel and have permissions to read messages (for in-channel `/propose`) and post messages (for broadcasting the proposal).

 **6. Non-Functional Requirements**

 *   **NFR1.
 Usability:** Intuitive commands, clear instructions, responsive feedback.
 *   **NFR2.
 Reliability:** High uptime.
 Scheduler must reliably trigger deadline processing.
 *   **NFR3.
 Performance:** Bot responses should be timely (within a few seconds for most operations).
 RAG queries may take slightly longer.
 *   **NFR4.
 Scalability:** Able to handle hundreds of users and dozens of concurrent proposals.
 PostgreSQL (via Supabase) is chosen for its scalability and managed nature.
+(Multi-channel support enhances scalability of use cases).
 *   **NFR5.
 Security:** Bot token secured.
 Protection against basic spam if possible (e.g., rate limiting DM commands if it becomes an issue).
+Admin commands for channel configuration should be protected.
 *   **NFR6.
 Maintainability:** Code should be well-structured, commented, and version-controlled.

 --